bsorrentino/bsorrentino/_posts/2023-11-07-validating-external-data-in-fullstack-app.md

 Obviously I’ve made a simple data schema for give a proof of concept but we can easily imagine that the code complexity will increase linearly with the increase of data schema complexity.

-### The Solution: Schema Validators - zod comes to play 🧐
+### The Solution: Schema Validators - Zod comes to play 🧐

 To ensure that the data is in the expected shape, avoiding  problems highlighted before, developers can use schema validators.
 Library like [zod] helps to validate the shape of the data at runtime, ensuring that it matches the expected schema.[zod] is easy to use and effective, so let's apply it to the code we reviewed.